New efficient algorithms for computing Gr\"obner bases of saturation ideals (F4SAT) and colon ideals (Sparse-FGLM-colon): The algorithm for saturated ideals

 Let us assume that at each round of the while loop, $\cG$ starts by containing a generating family of an ideal $J\subseteq \satid{I}{\vphi}$.
 Then, at the end of the round, it contains a generating family of an ideal $K$ with $J\subseteq K\subseteq \colid{J}{\vphi}$.
 Since $J\subseteq \satid{I}{\vphi}$, then $K\subseteq\colid{J}{\vphi}\subseteq \colid{(\satid{I}{\vphi})}{\vphi}=\satid{I}{\vphi}$.

 Thus, by recurrence and the fact that $\K[\bx]$ is Noetherian, this sequence of ideals must stabilize to an ideal that is included in $\satid{I}{\vphi}$ so that the loop terminates.
-Furthermore, by Buchberger's first criterion~\cite[Chap.~2, Sec.~6, Th.~6]{CoxLOS2015}, the output family is a \gb for $\prec$ of the ideal it spans.
+Furthermore, by \Cref{th:gb}, the output family is a \gb for $\prec$ of the ideal it spans.